211115-UTA-NET/MikeW-P1/Project-1.md

 * display all order history of a customer
 * input validation (in the console app and also in the server)
 * exception handling, including foreseen SQL and HTTP errors
-* persistent data; no prices, customers, order history, etc. hardcoded in C#
+* //persistent data; no prices, customers, order history, etc. hardcoded in C# -DONE
 * (recommended: asynchronous network & other I/O, at least on the REST API)
 * (optional: logging of exceptions and other events
 * (optional: order history can be sorted by earliest, latest, cheapest, most expensive)